-Let us finish this paper with a list of a few open problems which should be addressed in the near future: (1) the origin and evolution laws of the vector modes (e.g., brane-worlds, strings) deserve particular attention.
-Only a consistent theory on these subjects could give answers to important questions such as: in what cosmological period (or periods) are the vector modes generated?
+Let us finish this paper with a list of a few open problems which should be addressed in the near future: (1) the origin and evolution laws of the vector modes (e.g. brane-worlds, strings, and so on) deserve particular attention.
+Only a consistent theory on these subjects could give answers to important questions as: in what a cosmological period (or periods) are generated the vector modes?
 How do they actually decay?
-How probable are the PVRs?
+How much probable are the PVRs?
 Are scalar and vector modes statistically independent?
-(2) Multipole components for $\ell > 3$ must also be analyzed and compared with those extracted from WMAP data.
+(2) Multipole components for $\ell > 3$ must be also analyzed and compared with those extracted from WMAP data.
 Multipole vectors (Copi et al. 2004) should be used in this extended study.
-(3) The proportions between largescale scalar and vector modes must be considered in more detail; and (4) deviations from the perfect parallelism assumed in our 2D superimpositions of vector modes could lead to interesting results (hemisphere asymmetry, α{23} observed value, and so on).
+(3) The proportions between large scale scalar and vector modes must be considered in more detail and, (4) deviations from the perfect parallelism assumed in our 2D superimpositions of vector modes could lead to interesting results (hemisphere asymmetry, α{23} observed value, and so on).

-Large-scale rotations are currently enigmatic (even for us), but the origin of the familiar cosmic expansion has remained unknown for a century.
-In both cases, rotation and expansion, rejection (acceptance) would be only justified by the disagreement (agreement) between predictions and observations (without prejudices).
-Although we do not have a closed theory on the subject of this paper, results related to the CMB anomalies are actually encouraging, and consequently, more study is worthwhile.
+Large scale rotations are currently enigmatic (even for us), but the origin of the familiar cosmic expansion has kept unknown during a century.
+In both cases, rotations and expansion, rejection (acceptance) would be only justified by the disagreement (agreement) between predictions and observations (without prejudices).
+Although we have not a closed theory on the subject of this paper, results related with the CMB anomalies are actually encouraging and, consequently, more study is worthwhile.

-This work has been supported by the Spanish Ministerio de Educación y Ciencia, MEC-FEDER project FIS 2006-06062.
+This work has been supported by the Spanish Ministerio de Educación y Ciencia, MEC-FEDER project FIS2006-06062.